ArthurSpirling/preText2/README.md

 8              Use NGrams      -0.027 0.004
 Complete in: 11.28 seconds...
 ```
 Not perfect, but close.
 I *believe* what differences remain---especially on removing infrequent terms and lowercase---are a product of some `quanteda` changes in terms of how it tokenizes documents, partly documented [here](https://quanteda.io/news/news-3.3.html#changes-and-additions-3-3-0).
+I think one could force legacy behavior, but maybe that's not worth it given modern standards of preprocessing.

 ## Bug Reporting